christosgalano/christosgalano/README.md

 ## Christos Galanopoulos

 Hey there!
-I’m Christos, an engineer who cares about designing systems that are scalable, understandable, and genuinely support the teams who rely on them.
-I focus on platform engineering, automation, and improving how teams build and ship software—through better architecture, developer experience, and smart, intentional optimization.
+I’m Christos, an engineer who cares about designing systems that are scalable, understandable, and genuinely support the teams that rely on them.
+I focus on platform engineering, automation, and improving how teams build and ship software through better architecture, developer experience, and smart, intentional optimization.
 I believe good engineering is as much about context and design as it is about code and execution.

 <p align="center">
   <picture>